How to become

 Apprenticeship

-Once working, you would complete further training to become an engineer.
+Once working, you would go on to further training to become an engineer.

 Entry requirements